FreddeFrallan/Multilingual-CLIP/README.md

 ## Pre-trained Models
 Every text encoder is a [Huggingface](https://huggingface.co/) available transformer, with an additional linear layer on top, available at [GoogleDrive](www.google.drive.com).
 We recommend downloading them seperatly to not struggre with Tensorflow/PyTorch versions.
 But for conveniance, the transformer and the linear layer can also be downloaded as a complete Tensorflow/PyTorch model directly from GoogleDrive aswell. <br>

-### Unsupervised / Zero-Shot
-As both the training of BERT, and CT itself is fully self-supervised, the models only tuned with CT require no labeled data whatsoever.<br>
-The NLI models however, are first fine-tuned towards a natural language inference task, which requires labeled data.

 | Link |Model Base| Pre-trained Languages | Fine-tuned Languages | #Parameters|
 | ----------------------------------|:-----: |:-----: |:-----: |:-----: |
 |**Multilingual**    ||